AldoMoreno13/WHSTechNotes/journal.md

+# May 6, 2026
+Im not personally "helping" AI trane its system.
+When I use ticktok and uplode images i help AI
 # April 27, 2026
 Some thing that i paid attention this week that thechnology influence is art.
 Art has become more digital over the years
 # April 20, 2026